 Following in the footsteps of the ancient, hermetic Zen masters, we will return to nature in pursuit of a wild Dharma that is subtly transmitted by grasses, creeks, and mountains.
 The wilderness that surrounds Tassajara will become our zendo, where refined Zen rituals will take on feral forms.
 We will chant with the birds at dawn, meditate atop ridges, recite Buddhist poetry amidst blooming wildflowers, and more.
 Our instructors and Sangha will include Tassajara’s majestic landscape and many wild beings as we build foundational ecological knowledge, renew deep relationships with nature, and explore the Dharma.

-If you would like to be notified when registration opens please send us an email here.
+If you would like to be placed on a pre-registration list please send us an email here.